ArinZima/yt-dlx/README.md

 ## Overview

 YT-DLX is a powerful video downloading tool designed to enhance your media experience.
-With a combination of features inspired by YT-DLP, YouTube-DL, YT-CORE, and ytdl-core, YT-DLX offers a comprehensive solution for effortlessly downloading audio and video content from various sources.
+With a combination of features inspired by YT-DLP, YouTube-DL, YT-SEARCH, YT-DLX offers a comprehensive solution for effortlessly downloading audio and video content from various sources.

 ## Key Features